 - Airport pick-up

-- Hostel accommodation for the first 3 nights
+- Hostel accommodation for the first two nights

-- Rafting trip and other activities included at the start of the trip
+- 1/2 day guided bike tour in the national park and other activities included at the start of the trip

 - Weekly 30-minute conversational Spanish classes